-With funding from The Andrew W. Mellon Foundation, the Foundation for Advancement in Conservation (FAIC) offers scholarships up to $1,000, plus waiver of registration fees, to help defray professional development costs for international attendees.
+With funding from the Mellon Foundation, the Foundation for Advancement in Conservation (FAIC) offers scholarships up to $1,000, plus waiver of registration fees, to help defray professional development costs for international attendees.
 Proposed projects are limited to expenses related to attending FAIC Collaborative Workshops in Photograph Conservation.
 Normally, no more than two international scholarships are available for each workshop, so early application is advised.

 Applications are due February 15, May 15, and September 15 of each year.
 Applications are reviewed by members of the AIC Education and Training Committee and a recommendation is made to the FAIC board for final approval.
+Reviewers will follow the Reviewer Guidelines and an established evaluation rubric based on the criteria for review to evaluate all applications.
 Notification of awards are made six to eight weeks after the deadline.
 Projects should take place six weeks to twelve months after the application deadline.

 Upcoming Eligible Workshops

 Photomechanical Prints: History, Technology, Aesthetics, and Use (October 30 - November 3, 2023)

 Please note that the maximum number of awards have already been giving out for this program - application are no longer being accepted.

 - Applicant must be planning to attend an upcoming Collaborative Workshop in Photograph Conservation as a participant from outside the U.S. or Canada.

 - Appropriateness of workshop to furthering the applicant’s professional development.

 - Plan to disseminate knowledge and skills gained from project.